jowkar/focalscan/README.md

     unzip Installer_Linux.install.zip
     ```

-3. Install the MATLAB runtime (it is important that the runtime is the correct version is used, in this case v901):
+3. Install FocalScan, including the MATLAB runtime (it is important that the runtime is the correct runtime version is used, in this case v901):

     ```shell
     ./Installer_Linux.install